F-Sossi/Lab3_CSS_555/README.md

 After changed made to files save and push from the cloned folder.

+If you make any other .h files make sure they are put in the cloned folder and re0linked to your chosen environment.

 Please add to this for those using nvcc or other IDE so we are keeping this updated